-The Barnard Primary Care Health Service recognizes that illness will not always be confined to weekday, daytime hours.
-For those urgent or potentially dangerous situations that cannot wait until Primary Care re-opens, 24 hour telephone advice is available throughout the academic year, including Thanksgiving, winter and spring breaks.
+The Barnard Primary Care Health Service recognizes that serious illness will not always be confined to weekday, daytime hours.
+For those urgent or potentially dangerous situations that cannot wait until Primary Care re-opens, telephone advice is available throughout the academic year, including Thanksgiving, winter and spring breaks.
 The Clinician On-Call is not available during the summer months.